Travelling in Tonga: What You Need to Know

 8. Choosing an Island Group is Tough

-If you’re in Tonga on a limited time or don’t want to travel around too much, then you’re faced with a tough decision: which island group to visit?
+If you’re in Tonga for a limited time or don’t want to travel around too much, then you’re faced with a tough decision: which island group to visit?
 The five island groups or regions of Tonga each have their own unique charms and differences.
 Your experience on Tongatapu would be so much different to Vava’u, Ha’apai or ‘Eua.
 And nothing compares to a visit to the remote islands of The Niuas.
 Check out The Best Islands to Visit in Tonga to compare destinations.

 9. Tongans Like to Feast